willibrandon/FileSnap/README.md

 This example demonstrates how to use FileSnap to implement a simple backup and restore system, including capturing, comparing, and restoring file system snapshots, with incremental snapshots.

+## Future Plans

+- **Cloud Storage Support**: Adding support for cloud storage to store and retrieve snapshots from cloud providers.
+- **Different Compression Algorithms**: Adding support for different compression algorithms to provide more options for optimizing storage.
+- **Additional Metadata**: Capturing and storing additional metadata for more detailed snapshots.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.